pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 # Detailed design

-As mention is the motivation section, the root cause of this change is: we're going to add complex queries with those indexes to the datastore of PipeCD control-plane.
+As mention in the motivation section, the root cause of this change is: we're going to add complex queries with those indexes to the datastore of PipeCD control-plane.
 The use-case of those queries requires:
 - easy way to pagination query result
 - easy way to ordering query result
 - easy way to add indexes for future adding queries